Top Tips for Ferry Travel in Greece with Kids

 ADVANTAGES OF FERRY TRAVEL

 1. Comfort, space and amenities – More spacious than an airplane, if you’re travelling with kids, you can even bring your stroller on board larger ships for them to stretch out and sleep on.
-There’s ample space to walk around, and sometimes, a kids’ area (e.g. with a small screen playing cartoons, or even a tiny playground if you’re lucky).
+There’s ample space to walk around, and sometimes, a kids’ area (e.g. with a small screen playing cartoons, or even a mini playground).
 Hydrofoils aside, we’ve never been in a vessel without a cafe selling sandwiches, pies, and refreshment.
 Cafe-style seating around a table is also a feature of some vessels (e.g. Golden Star SuperExpress or Hellenic Seaways Highspeed 4 to the Cyclades).
 Restrooms have bad days, but are usually acceptably maintained.
 Most are also equipped with baby changing tables in a separate family restroom.
 For added comfort, upgrade to Business Class.
 The actual experiential difference between class types differs from boat to boat, so you may want to wait to board the boat before deciding.
 There’s usually the option to upgrade onboard if space is available.

 2. Timing – With ferries, it’s safe to arrive at the port 30-40 minutes ahead of your departure time.
 Keep in mind you might need another 15 minutes to navigate Pireaus in its largeness.
-So considering you don’t have to deal with the tedium of check-ins, boarding procedures, waiting for baggage, and other formalities which set a one hour flight back by another two hours, ferries start to make sense if your journey is not too long (3 hours or so), and you’re weighing it against plane travel.
+So considering you don’t have to deal with the tedium of check-ins, boarding procedures, waiting for baggage, and other formalities which set a one hour flight back by another two hours, ferries start to make sense if the journey is not too long (3 hours or so), and you’re weighing it against plane travel.

 DISADVANTAGES OF FERRY TRAVEL